If you have no energy after work to workout, this article will show you how to boost energy and motivate yourself to exercise.

 5. Plan for your workouts

-Saying that you’ll workout today after work isn’t really planning for your workout.
-You have to know the exercises you’ll do and number of reps.
+Saying that you’ll workout today after work isn’t really planning your workout.
+You have to know the exercises you’ll do and the number of reps.

 It’ll be easier to follow a workout routine if it’s more detailed.
 So write down the exercises you’ll do each day or the distance you’ll run.